Managing SNMP

 snmp-server enable traps

-Like the GUI, CLI can also be used to merge/override the default SNMP configuration with switch specific SNMP configuration.
+Like the GUI, use the CLI to merge or override the default SNMP configuration with switch-specific SNMP configuration.
 To do so, complete the following steps:

-1. Add SNMP configuration at the Controller.
-This is the default SNMP configuration that is pushed to all the switches.
-An example configuration is shown below:
+1. Add the SNMP configuration at the Controller.
+This is the default SNMP configuration pushed to all the switches.
+The following is an example configuration:

 controller-1(config)# show running-config snmp